TheRebelOfBabylon/golearnbtc/blog.md

 	tx_out2.script_pubkey = out2_script
 }
 ```
 So here `out1_pkb_hash` is the hash of the public key to our second wallet.
-Which means our first `TxOut` will be going to our second wallet. `out2_pkb_hash` is the hash of the public key of our first wallet, which means the second `TxOut` is our change.
-If we look at what's outputted at the line `fmt.Printf("out2_pkb_hash hexed: %v\n", hex.EncodeToString(out2_pkb_hash))` and compare that to the locking script of the output of the testnet faucet transaction found [here](https://blockstream.info/testnet/tx/65d9d108407bc588ac0c6ee17029f261cd7f9c66edacb579bac86a04f8d3cb4a?expand) we should see the exact same value.
+Which means our first `TxOut` will be locked to our second wallet. `out2_pkb_hash` is the hash of the public key of our first wallet, which means the second `TxOut` is our change.
+If we look at what's output at the line `fmt.Printf("out2_pkb_hash hexed: %v\n", hex.EncodeToString(out2_pkb_hash))` and compare that to the locking script of our output on the testnet faucet transaction found [here](https://blockstream.info/testnet/tx/65d9d108407bc588ac0c6ee17029f261cd7f9c66edacb579bac86a04f8d3cb4a?expand) we should see the exact same value.

 Before we can unlock the referenced output and spend it in this transaction, we are going to create a struct called `Tx` which will act as a container for our `TxIn` and two `TxOut`.
 It will also have it's own encoding method which will encode all elements of the transaction in the proper fashion.
 ```